sebastianrachfal/next-article-explorer/README.md

 To launch a **static server** from the `./out` directory.
 This command can be useful to control the outcome of `yarn export`.

 `yarn build` and `yarn export` must be executed before to use this command.

-## Learn More

-You can learn more in the [NextJS documentation](https://nextjs.org/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-To learn how to develop UIs with component and design systems with Storybook, check out the [Learn Storybook documentation](https://www.learnstorybook.com/)